ChewKeanHo/PolygotScripts/README.md

 [fat binary](https://en.wikipedia.org/wiki/Fat_binary) like executable script.

-In case you don't know, coding all 3 types of scripts and compile into 1 manually can be a cumbersome task as they can easily become large.
+In case you don't know, coding all 3 types of scripts and compile into 1 manually can be a cumbersome task as the output file can easily become 3x larger.
 Should it be too complex, you should use proper programming languages like Go or Rust.

 Please **DO NOT abuse it.
 You have been warned!**